Evaluating the Impact of Inter-cluster Communications in Edge Computing: Background and Related Work

 \subsection{Applications}

-The performance evaluation of the inter-cluster communication tools implemented uses key performance indicators (KPIs) and characteristics of the emerging mobile computing applications.
+The performance evaluation of the inter-cluster communication tools implemented uses key performance indicators (KPIs) and characteristics of emerging mobile computing applications.
 We choose case studies of two classes of applications: industrial automation and cellular Vehicle-to-Everything (C-V2X).
-They are illustrative of the real-world verticals that require robust inter-cluster communication, i.e.,
+These are illustrative of the real-world verticals that require robust inter-cluster communication and are described as follows.